-Flood cover provides cover for losses to your property or contents caused by flooding and rainwater run-off.
-This type of cover isn’t always included under a home and contents insurance policy, but can usually be added as an optional extra.
-However, some properties in certain areas may be deemed uninsurable due to the high risk of flooding.
+Flood cover provides insurance coverage for losses to your property or contents caused by flooding and rainwater run-off.
+This type of cover isn’t always included under a home and contents insurance policy but can usually be added as an optional extra.
+However, some properties in certain areas may be deemed uninsurable for flood damage due to a high-risk of flooding.

 When comparing home and contents insurance with Compare the Market’s free comparison service, you’ll be able to see which policies include flood insurance when comparing results.

 Flood cover is not often an automatic inclusion in home and contents insurance, so you may need to select it as an optional extra or contact your insurer to add it on.
 However, this does mean there may be a slight increase to the price you pay for insurance.